hallgren/eventsourcing/README.md

-> [!NOTE]
-> Parts of the repository are currently rewriting and will bring breaking changes.
-The changes will not affect data stored in event stores, but you have to change how aggregates are constructed and saved.
-The reason for the change is to simplify the exported API.
->
->  The ongoing work is merged to the master branch.
->
-> BR Morgan

 # Overview

 This set of modules is a post implementation of [@jen20's](https://github.com/jen20) way of implementing event sourcing.
 You can find the original blog post [here](https://jen20.dev/post/event-sourcing-in-go/) and github repo [here](https://github.com/jen20/go-event-sourcing-sample).